YK7188/YK_Lab/10-Lab: Windows Update Management with Intune/README.md

        image

-## A Troubleshoot note
+## Troubleshoot note

 - Observation 1

 After I created the feature update policy for version 24H2, the test machine (Windows 10 22H2) was ready to install 23H2 instead of 24H2, showing "Pending restart".
      image

 - Analysis 1

-I confirmed that an existing policy for 23H2 was assigned to the test machine.
-It appears that this policy let it download it before the new policy applied.
+I confirmed that an existing feature update policy for 23H2 was assigned to the test machine.
+It appears that this policy let it download the 23H2 update before the new policy for 24H2 applied.
 Even after I removed the machine from the 23H2 policy, the machine showed "Pending restart 23H2"

 > Once an update is set to the "Pending restart" state, the machine can no longer skip the update.
 In this case, 22H2 cannot skip 23H2 to update to 24H2.

 - Observation 2

 I let it install 23H2 to further observe its behaviour.
 As opposued to the expectation, it did not show "some settings are managed by your organization" and settings are not locked.
-When clicking Check updates, it started downloading 24H2 instead of the current latest 25H2.
+When clicking Check updates, it started downloading 24H2 instead of the current latest 25H2 that is a good indicator that the policy is applied.

 - Analysis 2

-Even without an active Update Ring, Feature Update Policy alone can control which Windows version is offered.
-Otherwise, 25H2 should have been downloaded.
+Confirmed that the policy is applied by Registry value.

+Path: `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\PolicyManager\current\device\Update`

+- Values below are what are configured in the policy
+  - DeferFeatureUpdatesPeriodInDays
+  - DeferQualityUpdatesPeriodInDays

+Later when "Option to check for Windows updates" is disabled in the policy, the "settings are managed by your organization" message appears.

+image